KevinWang905/json_reader/README.md

 # Medical Data JSON

-This code parses medical JSONs
+This code parses medical JSONs for name, organization, gender, conditions, and number of conditons.